pucio8/calendar-app/README.md

 * **API:** Google Calendar API v3
 * **Configuration:** Pydantic, python-dotenv

-***
+---

 ## Installation and Setup

-Follow these steps to run the project locally.
+Follow these steps to set up and run the project locally.

 ### 1. Prerequisites